BhargavEstevan/BhargavEstevan/README.md

 - 👋 Hi, I’m @BhargavEstevan
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML,CCS,JavaScript
 - 💞️ I’m looking to collaborate on ... not yet
 - 📫 How to reach me ... not yet